 EDE (Effective Dose Equivalent) - A value used to express the health risk from radiation exposure to tissue in terms of an equivalent whole body exposure.
 It is a "normalized" value that allows the risk from radiation exposure received by a specific organ or part of the body to be compared with the risk due to whole-body exposure.
 The EDE equals the sum of the doses to different organs of the body multiplied by their respective weighting factors.
-It includes the sum of the EDE due to radiation from sources external to the body and the committed effective dose equivalent due to the internal deposition of radionuclides.
+It includes the sum of the committed effective dose equivalent due to the internal deposition of radionuclides.
 EDE is expressed in rems or sieverts.